 12. PROTEIN-RICH FRUITS

 Although the protein count is lower, you can rely on some of the common fruits for a boost.
-Every now and then, grab a banana or nectarine, or toss a handful of blackberries on a serving of overnight oats.
+Every now and then, grab a banana or nectarine, or toss a handful of blackberries on a serving of overnight oats or a protein smoothie.

 13. OATS AND OATMEAL